karthiksekars/iprice/README.md

 Since we are doing this test case for small sentence, I implemented CSV test case based on input string and first line from the generated CSV file.

-Existing Test Strings:
-hello world
-welcome to all
+Existing test strings are "hello world" and "welcome to all"